CurveDocs/curve-resources/docs/crv-token/vecrv.md

 This means that if Alice locks 100 CRV for 4 years then Alice will receive 100 veCRV, if Alice locks for 1 year they will receive 25 veCRV.
 When a user creates a lock, they specify the unlock date, so any amount of time can be chosen from 1 week to 4 years.

+The maximum duration of a lock is 4 years, users cannot lock for longer periods to keep the 1 CRV: 1 veCRV ratio, they must instead continue extending their lock.
+Users can withdraw their CRV at any time after their veCRV has decayed to 0 (lock time has expired).

 ### **veCRV decay**

 The amount of veCRV a user has will decay over time as their unlock date draws closer.
-The `lockTime` parameter in the equation above should more aptly be called `lockTimeLeft`.
+The `lockTime` parameter in the equation above should more aptly be called `lockTimeLeft` as a user's veCRV is recalculated every day.
+There are two ways a user can change their lock.
+They can add to their lock or they can extend their lock.
+What happens in both situations and how it affects their veCRV and the decay is shown in the charts below.

+#### **Extending Locks**

+Extending locks means increasing the time left on a lock.
 In the above example if Alice locked 100 CRV for 4 years, after 3 years she would only have 25 veCRV left as her lock time is now 1 year.
-If she relocked her CRV for another 4 years after 3 years, she would again have 100 veCRV and the 4 year lock would reset, the chart below shows this situation.
+If she extended her lock to be 4 years again after these 3 years, she would again have 100 veCRV:

+<canvas id="extendLockChart"></canvas>

+#### **Adding CRV to Locks**

+Adding CRV to locks means the unlock date will remain the same, but more CRV will be locked, meaning more veCRV.
+If Alice locked 100 CRV for 4 years, but after 2 years added 200 CRV to her lock, she would have 150 veCRV (300 CRV total locked for 2 years).
+This veCRV would continue to decay to 0 over the next 2 years:

-<canvas id="decayChart"></canvas>
+<canvas id="addLockChart"></canvas>

-The maximum duration of a lock is 4 years, users cannot lock for longer periods, instead they must re-lock to continue to keep their voting power at their desired level, e.g., 1 veCRV = 1 CRV.
-Users can withdraw their CRV at any time after their veCRV has decayed to 0 (lock time has expired).

 ---